OpenUK: Kids Competition

 In 2020, the Learning pillar included a Kids' Competition, producing online lessons and distributing interactive kits for teams to show creative use of open technology.
 Kits consisted of a Micro Bit embedded system and MiniMU glove kits split across teams.
 Materials were produced including animations and explanations of open source concepts by a number of educationalists and technologists, including Imogen Heap.
 School and community teams organized at a regional level for heats, through a video submission competition for a range of prizes.

+The lessons are based on the 10 elements of the Open Source Definition and the contents are available under a Creative Commons license.